carterww/fiber/README.md

 Fiber is written in C89 and the source attempts to stick to it.
 Calls to nonstandard functions are hidden in files that can be swapped out at build time like [atomic_gcc_clang.c](src/atomic_gcc_clang.c) and [threading_pthread.c](src/threading_pthread.c).
-The former hides builtin atomic functions behind an interface, and the latter hides mutex, semaphore, and pthread threading functions behind an interface.
+The former hides builtin atomic functions behind an interface and the latter hides mutex, semaphore, and pthread threading functions behind an interface.

 Some tests and the [example](src/example.c) do not hide nonstandard function calls